singularityhub/sregistry/docs/_docs/plugins/remote_build/README.md

 ## Singularity Remote Build

 This is a first effort to provide support to `remote build`.
-Freshly build image on application server (aka `worker`) is then pushed on library...
+Freshly build image on application builder is then pushed on library...
-So we need [singularity client](https://sylabs.io) installed on application server.
+So we need [singularity client](https://sylabs.io) installed.
-Work is in progress to dedicate this build to some worker.

 ### Motivation